Judith Holofernes: Collaborations

 Holofernes' voice appears on the song "X" from the album Supporters' Album #1 (2003) by German band Einstürzende Neubauten.
 She also sang background vocals for two songs by Tele on the band's album Wovon sollen wir leben (2004).
 Further vocal contributions by Holofernes can be heard on the song "Wir rühren uns nicht vom Fleck" (2004) by German band Die Sterne and "Armer Vater" (2006) by German band Olli Schulz und der Hund Marie.
 Together with Swedish singer Moneybrother, she recorded the song "Magic Moments", which appears on his album Mount Pleasure (2007).
 She has also collaborated with German band Die Höchste Eisenbahn, recording and performing the song "Vergangenheit" (2012), and with German singer Maxim, co-writing and recording the song "Meine Soldaten" (2013).

 Artistry

 Stage name

 Holofernes' stage name alludes to the Old Testament account of the beheading of Holofernes by Judith given in the Book of Judith.
 As a young teenager, Holofernes frequently heard the story of Judith and Holofernes from her uncles and aunts.
 She later decided in her late teens to use the two names to create her stage name.
-There is no historical evidence for the existence of a General Holofernes.